 What to expect from Nonee Cooks!

 Now, if you have come to this blog then you obviously know something about Chhattisgarh.
-However, let me tell you what my Chhattisgarh is like.
+However, let me tell you what our Chhattisgarh is like.
 Chhattisgarh is the 28th state of India and is a mélange of many cultures form all its neighboring states.
 It has the original tribal communities and other communities that have migrated from various states of India.
 The varieties of culture and people have influenced the Chhattisgarhi cuisine to a great extent.
 If you taste a Chhattisgarhi dish you might feel it to be quite close to some of the Bengali, Oriya, Bihari, Marathi or even South Indian dishes.
 Yet, there is a distinct simplicity in all the Chhattisgarhi dishes.

-Most dishes from my state are minimalistic and simple.
+Most dishes from our state are minimalistic and simple.
 The emphasis is on fresh ingredients and healthy cooking.
 You will hardly find a dish that is overtly spiced or elaborately cooked.
 There are lot many types of curries and sauces which are mostly made out of fresh produce, rarely using synthetic preservatives.
 Most dishes are cooked out of seasonal produce, mostly greens, and have a thoughtful blend of protein, carbohydrates and vegetables.
 You will learn more about Chhattisgarh and its culture in the posts to come, in the form of trivia and memoirs.